kanghyunjun/ML_termProject/README.md

 Yeast data set has 1484 dates and 8 predictive attributes.

-1) mcg : McGeoch's method for signal sequence recognition.
+1)mcg : McGeoch's method for signal sequence recognition.

 2)gvh : von Heijne's method for signal sequence recognition.

 3)alm : Score of the ALOM membrane spanning region prediction program.

-4) mit : Score of discriminant analysis of the amino acid content of the N-terminal region(20 residues long) of mitochondrial and non-mitochondrial proteins.
+4)mit : Score of discriminant analysis of the amino acid content of the N-terminal region(20 residues long) of mitochondrial and non-mitochondrial proteins.

 5)erl : Presence of "HDEL" substring (thought to act as a signal for retention in the endoplasmic reticulum lumen).
 Binary attribute.